 - Obesity significantly increases the risk of airway-related complications.

 - Age can weaken the respiratory tract, increasing the risk of iatrogenic injuries.

 - Many injuries cannot be predicted.
 Don’t assume a patient’s low-risk status means they won’t experience complications.

-Training and drilling airway management skills can compensate for the inevitable skill decline that occurs in moments of high stress, especially if your agency only rarely uses medical suction.
-You must regularly conduct training sessions on suctioning a wide range of patients, including the elderly, children, people with cognitive disabilities, and patients with mobility impairments.
+Training and drilling airway management skills can compensate for the inevitable skill decline that occurs in moments of high stress.
+Especially if your agency only rarely uses medical suction, you must regularly conduct training sessions on suctioning a wide range of patients, including the elderly, children, people with cognitive disabilities, and patients with mobility impairments.

 The right equipment quickly and safely clears the airway.
 The wrong equipment can become clogged, lose suction over time, or even injure patients.
 It’s not enough to master an excellent technique.
 You must also work with premium equipment.
-For help choosing the right onboard medical suction device for your team, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.
+For help choosing the right on board medical suction device for your team, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

 Editor's Note: This blog was originally published in November, 2018.
 It has been re-published with additional up to date content.